xjxj4567/protoc-gen-dart-http/README.md

-# protoc-gen-swift-http
+# protoc-gen-dart-http

-A protoc plugin for generate swift code of http client.
+A protoc plugin for generate dart code of http client.